-(Revised: 22 avril 2020)
+(Revised: May 26, 2023)

 This packaging guide serves to inform and benefit NEAS sealift customers to better understand the recommended NEAS packaging standards and requirements for various cargoes.

 All goods must be packaged in such a way as to be stackable and weather resistant prior to loading onto the intended vessel.